mxw/mxawng/src/collections/_posts/2023-01-01-the-disgraceful-art-of-the-poet.md

-intelligent by far". except!—it's a big tin key, the most self-evidently artifactual component of the toy horse. look as the poet winds up her subject and makes him go! see her fashion for him his own compassionate soul! to bishop, this is a sort of dishonesty, i think, and not something to be proud of.
+intelligent by far". except!—it's a big tin key, the most self-evidently artifactual component of the toy horse. look as the poet winds up her subject and makes him go! see her fashion for him his own compassionate soul! to bishop, this is a profound dishonesty, i think, and not something to be proud of.

 except... is she not essential here, after all? without her poem, we would not